-Ownership mership of Property Category of Property Private: X Building(s): X Lc-local: Lc-State: District -Federal: Structure Object e: Number of Resources within Propert Contributing 2 Synagogue an Synagogue Of Noncontribu d ıting buildings 0 sites structures objects Total Number of Register: Contributing Resources P 2 reviously Listed in the National
+Ownership of Property Category of Property

+Private: X Building(s): X

+Public-local: District:

+Public-State: Site:

+Public-Federal: Structure:

+Object:

+Number of Resources within Property

+Contributing Noncontributing

+2 buildings

+sites

+1 structures

+objects

+2

+Number of Contributing Resources Previously Listed in the National Register: 2

-Name of related multiple property listing: Charlotte Amalie Historic District
+Name of related multiple property listing: N/A

-STATE/FEDERAL AGENCY CERTIFICATION
+4. STATE/FEDERAL AGENCY CERTIFICATION

-As the designated authority under the National Historic Preservation Act of 1986, as amended, I hereby certify that this x nomination request for determination of eligibility meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
-In my opinion, the property X meets does not meet the National Register Criteria.
-Register Criteria Department of Planning & Natural Resources State or Federal Agency and Bureau In my opinion, the property \underline{X} meets $\underline{\hspace{0.5cm}}$ does not meet the National Register criteria.
-Signature of Commenting or Other Official Date State or Federal Agency and Bureau 5.
-NATIONAL PARK SERVICE CERTIFICATION I, hereby certify that this property is: Entered in the National Register Determined eligible for the National Register Determined not eligible for the National Register Removed from the National Register Other (explain): Signature of Keeper Date of Action
+As the designated authority under the National Historic Preservation Act of 1966, as amended, I hereby certify that this \underline{X} nomination request for determination of eligibility meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
+In my opinion, the property meets does not meet the National Register Criteria.